Home

 S1.
 Hunter® digital thermostat furnace control:

-thermostat Airstream Company equipped this beautiful and mostly very functional camper with a two dollar ($2.00) bimetallic thermostat.
-The bimetallic thermostat provided NO indication whatsoever of the temperature you have set for heat -- you set it and guess.
+thermostat The original furnace control was an inexpenisve bimetallic thermostat which provided NO indication whatsoever of the temperature you have set for heat -- you set it and guess.
 We wanted to be able to select a night low-limit (we use 45 degrees when we are sleeping) and in the morning set the temperature to a warmer temperature.
-We replaced the cheap factory t-stat with a $20 Hunter model 42999b two-wire electronic thermostat.
+We replaced the cheap t-stat with a $20 Hunter model 42999b two-wire electronic thermostat.
 (You can find similar thermostats with programmable feature for automatic setbacks and warmups like many people have in their houses, but these will cost from $35 to $40 and we didn't feel we needed it.
-We live in a 200 sf house and can reach the tstat in 3 or 4 strides.)
+We live in a 200 sf house and can reach the t-stat in 3 or 4 strides.)

 Return to top